 Andrew Williams counsels clients in patent prosecution and patent litigation with a focus in the areas of biotechnology, pharmaceuticals and molecular diagnostics.
-His more than seventeen years of extensive experience ranges from counseling clients regarding the Biologics Price Competition and Innovation Act (“BPCIA”); patent prosecution for large, small, and university clients; and litigation before the Patent Trial and Appeal Board (“PTAB”) and in federal district court.
-Andrew has represented large pharmaceutical and diagnostic clients, biotechnology start-up companies and universities in fields including biological therapeutics, neuropeptides, molecular diagnostics, biosensors, reagents for diagnostics and next-generation sequencing (NGS) and food-based products.
+His more than 17 years of extensive experience ranges from counseling clients regarding the Biologics Price Competition and Innovation Act (“BPCIA”); patent prosecution for large, small, and university clients; and litigation before the Patent Trial and Appeal Board (“PTAB”) and in federal district court.
+Andrew has represented large pharmaceutical and diagnostic clients, biotechnology startup companies and universities in fields including biological therapeutics, neuropeptides, molecular diagnostics, biosensors, reagents for diagnostics and next-generation sequencing (NGS) and food-based products.

 .
 In particular, Andrew has written extensively on issues specific to AIA-related PTAB trials, with a particular focus on life science-related IPRs and PGRs; the emergence of BPCIA-related biosimilars and corresponding patent resolution strategies; efforts to draft legislation to curb abusive patent litigation; and ethical issues related to patent practice.

 Prior to joining Wolf Greenfield, Andrew was a partner at McDonnell Boehnen Hulbert & Berghoff LLP.
 He was also a founding member and Chair of the firm’s PTAB Trials Practice Group.